Robust Multi-instance Learning with Stable Instances: Introduction

 \section{Introduction}

 Multi-instance learning (MIL) \cite{Dietterich1997} deals with tasks where the data is consisted of a set of bags and each bag contains a set of instances.
+Originally, MIL was proposed for drug activity prediction, where the goal is to predict whether a new molecule is qualified to make drug.
+Each molecule can have many different low-energy shapes; however, biochemists only know whether it is qualified for drug making at the molecule level without knowing which specific shape of the molecule is qualified.
+To solve this problem, \cite{Dietterich1997} proposed the multi-instance learning framework where each molecule should be modeled as a bag, and the low-energy shapes of the molecule consist its instances.

-Unlike traditional supervised learning, only the bag labels are known whereas instance labels are unknown.
-A bag is labeled as positive if it contains at least one positive instance, and labeled as negative if otherwise.
+Unlike traditional supervised learning where each sample is associated with a label, in MIL only the bag labels are available whereas instance labels are unknown.
+The relationships between the instance labels and the bag labels are defined by multi-instance assumptions.
+In this paper, we focus on the widely used standard multi-instance assumption \cite{Foulds2010}: a bag is labeled as positive if it contains at least one positive instance, and labeled as negative if otherwise.
 The main goal of the majority of MIL algorithms is to predict the labels of unseen test bags.
-The MIL problem arises naturally in many applications, including text categorization \cite{Andrews:2002:SVM:2968618.2968690}, web index page recommendation \cite{Zhou2005}, and image classification \cite{Chen2006}, etc.
+Drug activity prediction asside, the problem of MIL arises naturally in many applications where label is difficult to obtain, including text categorization \cite{Andrews:2002:SVM:2968618.2968690}, web index page recommendation \cite{Zhou2005}, compute-aided diagnoses, and image classification \cite{Chen2006}.

 Most multi-instance learning methods assume that the training and test data are drawn independently from an identical distribution.
 However, such assumption is frequently violated in real-world tasks \cite{Shimodaira2000}.
 Distribution change happens due to multiple reasons, i.e., when the training and test data are collected during different times or from different locations.
 Consider the example of an image classification task in Figure \ref{example} where the task is to train a classifier for dogs.
-The training images are collected during summer where the backgrounds often contain grass; however, the test samples are collected during winter where the backgrounds are mostly snowy \cite{Zhang2014,Shen2018}.
+The training images are collected during summer where the backgrounds often contain grass; however, the test samples are collected during winter where the backgrounds are mostly snowy \cite{Zhang2014}.
 Without accommodating the distribution change, standard supervised methods have a tendency to predict images with grass as positive and images with dogs in snow as negative because of the distribution difference between the training and test samples \cite{He2019}.